smartVISU-newstuff/widgets/updatecheck/README.md

 ## Installing update checker

 You can download the new version handling for testing purposes here.
-To install it, just exchange the existing files in your smartVISU installation with the files provided in the `updatecheck` folder.
+To install it, just exchange the existing files - exept README.md - in your smartVISU installation with the files provided in the `updatecheck` folder.
 Folder names correspond to those in your installation.